rjspencer/docs/theming.md

 Recommended block: StoreItemView

+### if:StoreItemIsOnSale
+Check to see if the store item is on sale or not

+Recommended block: StoreItemView

 ### if:StoreItemIsPhysical
 Check to see if the store item is a physical good (instead of a digital good)